 Each year, NAAP recognizes the literary and artistic achievements of those who have created works that represent and promote psychoanalysis and psychotherapy.
-Publishers enjoy the recognition of their authors, foundations the recognition of their artists, and production companies the recognition of their movie and tv directors.
+Publishers enjoy the recognition of their authors, foundations the recognition of their artists, and production companies the recognition of their directors.
 As one publisher commented upon hearing that several of her authors had received nominations, “I was so glad to see that our hard work over the past year paid off.
 You don’t always get such recognition.”

 A plaster copy of a Pompeian bas-relief hung in Sigmund Freud’s office in Vienna.
 The relief had been the inspiration for Wilhelm Jensen’s Gradiva, a 1902 novel with a Pygmalion theme.
 Carl Jung sent a copy to Freud, who was so impressed by the novel that he went on to analyze it in his essay “Delusions and Dreams in Jensen’s ‘Gradiva.'”

 Freud used Gradiva to show that writers were the first psychoanalysts because their work stems from direct communication with their unconscious minds.
-“Creative writers are valuable allies,” Freud said, “and their evidence is to be prized highly, for they are apt to know a whole host of things between heaven and earth of which our philosophy has not yet let us dream…they draw upon sources which we have not yet opened up for science.”
+“Creative writers are valuable allies,” he said, “and their evidence is to be prized highly, for they are apt to know a whole host of things between heaven and earth of which our philosophy has not yet let us dream…they draw upon sources which we have not yet opened up for science.”

 The Vision Award was conceived as a special award to be presented to a psychoanalyst (or psychoanalysts) who has made an outstanding contribution to psychoanalysis and its impact on the life of individuals and the community.